Centrifugal-corrected harmonic oscillator model for spherical proton emitters: Theoretical framework

 where $e^2=1.4399652$ MeV$\cdot$fm represents the square of the elementary charge of an electron, and $R$ denotes the sharp radius calculated by the semi-empirical formula as

-where $A_d$ is the mass number of the daughter nucleus. $R_p$ is the matter radius of the proton.
+Here, $A_d$ is the mass number of the daughter nucleus. $R_p$ is the matter radius of the proton.
 In this study, we choose $R_p=0.8409$ fm and $r_0=1.14$ fm \cite{Chen:2019jnc}.
-For centrifugal potential $V_l$, it can be written as
+For the centrifugal potential $V_l$, it can be written as

 where $l$ is the orbital angular momentum carried away by the emitted proton, and the minimum angular momentum $l_{min}$ can be obtained by the conservation laws of spin and parity.

 As for favored proton radioactivity, the total interaction potential $V(r)$ between the emitted proton and daughter nucleus can be written as